blaenk/blaenk.github.io/provider/notes/clojure.markdown

 *[AOT]: Ahead-of-Time

 It may be useful to perform AOT compilation as a sanity check, but ignore the produced class files.
 While Maven has support for this, Leiningen doesn't and so the best approximation would be to perform a `compile` followed by a `clean`.

+I encountered problems when setting `:aot` in the `dev` environment, it seems to particularly conflict with leiningen plugins.
+For this reason it's probably best to reserve this option for the `uberjar` or other release environment.

 # Java Interoperability